 Once all of them are in the right orientation, go to the next step that is Split Pages.

 If the book is scanned two page-wise, you need to split them in this step.
 The software does that automatically for you.
 However, a thorough check throughout the pages is inevitable.
 As there may be some errors while the images are selected.
-You can select the pages from clicking on the thumbnails of the pages right on the right side of the software.
+You can select the pages by clicking on the thumbnails of the pages right on the right side of the software.

 Now that the pages are split, there are all possibilities that while scanning we would have not scanned it in the perfect straight angles.
 The images are bound to be skewed.
 To de-skew them, we will follow the next step.